verbb/social-feeds/docs/template-guides/rendering-posts.md

 {{ craft.socialFeeds.renderPosts('myFeedHandle') }}
 ```

-This will render your Posts as cards, with all the CSS applied without having to lift a finger.
+This will render your Posts as cards, with the plugin’s styles applied.

 ### Render Options
 You can also pass in some additional options to render.